Proodeftiki F.C.: 1959–1971: In Alpha Ethniki, distinctions and relegations in Beta Ethniki

-Then, for the first time in 1963-64, he was second in Beta Ethniki, where he was a champion in the second group with 22 wins, 9 draws and only 1 defeat, while at the same time he succeeded 82 goals and it was only 20.
-Its only defeat, throughout the championship, was the away defeat in Crete with 3-1 from Herodotus, while on the contrary it crushed almost all other opponents, distinguishing among others the home wins on Atromitos Piraeus (5-1) and Aiada Salamina (5-0) instead respectively, on OFI (4-2), RFO (4-0) and Irodotos (3-0) respectively, and on the Olympiacos Loutraki 7-0.
+Then, for the first time in 1963–64, he was second in Beta Ethniki, where he was a champion in the second group with 22 wins, 9 draws and only 1 defeat, while at the same time he succeeded 82 goals and it was only 20.
+Its only defeat, throughout the championship, was the away defeat in Crete with 3–1 from Herodotus, while on the contrary it crushed almost all other opponents, distinguishing among others the home wins on Atromitos Piraeus (5–1) and Aias Salamina (5–0) instead respectively, on OFI (4–2), RFO (4–0) and Irodotos (3–0) respectively, and on the Olympiacos Loutraki 7–0.
 The leading person was Giannis Frantzis, who scored 40 of the 82 teams in total and was the top scorer of all four (4) teams.
-At the same time, she proved her potential in the Greek Cup, where she eliminated in the 16th stage Panionios away from home in Nea Smyrni with 1-2 and qualified in the quarter-finals, from which he was hardly blocked by AEK (0-1) at Georgios Karaiskakis Stadium.
+At the same time, she proved her potential in the Greek Cup, where she eliminated in the 16th stage Panionios away from home in Nea Smyrni with 1–2 and qualified in the quarter-finals, from which he was hardly blocked by AEK (0–1) at Georgios Karaiskakis Stadium.
 She had to win through a special championship, among the champions of the other three clubs (Panachaiki, Philippi of Kavala and Trikala, respectively), from which the first two were promoted to the 1st National.
-Initially, he was home to AOT, where he scored 1-1 in the Nikaia Stadium before 6,000 spectators and then defeated Philippos Kavalas, AOT and Panachaiki, with 2-4 at home in Kavala, defeated 2-1 in Trikala and was 1-1 in a draw in Patras.
-He then faced Filipe Kavalas at home in stage G. Karaiskakis, where he was 2-1 in the last and most crucial match, while Proposedetika was in the second privileged position with 11 points, at home in Georgios Karaiskakis Stadium in Panachaiki, who was in 3rd place, with a difference of one point and with 3-0, with two goals from Frantzis (34', 48' pence) and one from Panagiotis Skoufou (66'), secured 2nd place and its return in Alpha Ethniki, before 22,000 spectators who had attended to par monitoring the decisive match.
+Initially, he was home to AOT, where he scored 1–1 in the Nikaia Stadium before 6,000 spectators and then defeated Philippos Kavalas, AOT and Panachaiki, with 2–4 at home in Kavala, defeated 2–1 in Trikala and was 1–1 in a draw in Patras.
+He then faced Filipe Kavalas at home in Karaiskakis Stadium, where he was 2–1 in the last and most crucial match, while Proposedetika was in the second privileged position with 11 points, at home in Georgios Karaiskakis Stadium in Panachaiki, who was in 3rd place, with a difference of one point and with 3–0, with two goals from Frantzis (34', 48' pence) and one from Panagiotis Skoufou (66'), secured 2nd place and its return in Alpha Ethniki, before 22,000 spectators who had attended to par monitoring the decisive match.